 This section covers some of the more advanced syntax and features for building chemical reaction network models (still not very complicated!).

-The reaction network DSL cannot "see" user defined functions.
-E.g. this is not correct syntax:
+The reaction network DSL can "see" user defined functions that work with ModelingToolkit.
+E.g., this is should work

 myHill(x) = 2.0*x^3/(x^3+1.5^3) rn = @reaction_network begin myHill(X), ∅ → X end